farhiongit/hashlife/README.md

 In order to reduce (exponentially) the complexity (number of operations) to calculate the evolution of the universe:

 - Two identical parts of the universe (square or macro-cells), even occuring at different times, and surrounded by the same environnement, will evolve the same way.
-The evolution will therefore by computed only once.
+The evolution will therefore be computed only once.
   For this, each macrocell records the result of its evolution after _t_ steps (where _t_ is one fourth the size of the macrocell), of its central cells (a square half the size of the macrocell).
 - The evolution of a macro-cell at instant 2 x _t_ can be deduced, without extra computation,